 When people first think of getting married in Hawaii, many think of a secluded beach in a tropical setting with the sparking glow of the ocean and the golden sun setting in the background.
 Wow, what a scene but, not always the case LOL.
+See below.

-Note: There is no sunset at Waialae/Kahala, Makapuu, Waimanalo, and all Windward beaches.
+There is no sunset at Waialae/Kahala, Makapuu, Waimanalo, and all Windward beaches.

 How We Do Sunset

-We like the sun to be above your head and no lower than chest level (about 15-30 degrees above the horizon) for photos.
+Also, for photos we like the sun to be above your head and no lower than chest level (about 15-30 degrees above the horizon) for photos.
 We just don't like photos with the sun at people's feet and we do not sit couples on the ground, it's just not the right pose for a wedding.

 We shoot into the sunset scenics in two ways which you can see throughout our website.
 We use a special technique for "sunset" silhouette shots using filters where we can create our own "sunset" OR if the conditions are right we use our flash and lens combination technique to get "natural" sunset shots.
 We may use either or both at the photographers discretion.